What does the NMR laboratory offer?

 NMR spectroscopy normally requires that the samples consist of substances which are pure in chemical terms, or mixtures of these substances.
 Purity of the samples can often be indicated by NMR spectroscopy.

 Samples that are complex mixtures or heavily polluted in chemical terms reduce the chance for getting information from the NMR spectroscopy.

 What does it cost?

-The current price is set at DKK 600 per device hour without overhead.
-In addition, the normal hourly rate for the staff involved with an overhead of 110%.
+The current price is set at DKK 600 per device hour, excluding overhead.
+In addition, the normal hourly rate for the staff involved with an overhead of 110 percent.
 Major projects are settled through a cooperation agreement.

 Solid State NMR Spectroscopy